 Mulch simply looks better than bare soil.
 It’s a pretty easy concept, and really changes up a landscape.
 Different mulches can provide colours and textures for contrast or compliments, and can even be a garden feature itself, such as a raked sand or pebble garden.

+It may be that you just want to neaten up your garden and are laying a backdrop for this.
 Mulch can provide sensory aspects to your garden, like crunching of gravel, or the smell of fresh eucalyptus wood chips.

 4. Soil improvement

 As organic mulches break down, they return their nutrients to all the microorganisms in and around the soils and your plants.
 Organic mulches also provide habitat and food for all the little critters in your garden, and can boost the ecology of your backyard.